awsdocs/aws-cdk-guide/v2/permissions.md

 ## Grants<a name="permissions_grants"></a>

 Every construct that represents a resource that can be accessed, such as an Amazon S3 bucket or Amazon DynamoDB table, has methods that grant access to another entity\.
 All such methods have names starting with **grant**\.

-For example, Amazon S3 buckets have the methods `[grantRead](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#grantwbrreadidentity-objectskeypattern)` and `[grantReadWrite](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#grantwbrreadwbrwriteidentity-objectskeypattern)` \(Python: `grant_read`, `grant_read_write`\) to enable read and read/write access, respectively, from an entity to the bucket without having to know exactly which Amazon S3 IAM permissions are required to perform these operations\.
+For example, Amazon S3 buckets have the methods `[grantRead](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#grantwbrreadidentity-objectskeypattern)` and `[grantReadWrite](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#grantwbrreadwbrwriteidentity-objectskeypattern)` \(Python: `grant_read`, `grant_read_write`\) to enable read and read/write access, respectively, from an entity to the bucket\.
+The entity doesn't have to know exactly which Amazon S3 IAM permissions are required to perform these operations\.

 The first argument of a **grant** method is always of type [IGrantable](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.IGrantable.html)\.
-This interface represents entities that can be granted permissions—that is, resources with roles, such as the IAM objects `[Role](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Role.html)`, `[User](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.User.html)`, and `[Group](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.User.html)`\.
+This interface represents entities that can be granted permissions\.
+That is, it represents resources with roles, such as the IAM objects `[Role](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Role.html)`, `[User](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.User.html)`, and `[Group](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.User.html)`\.

 Other entities can also be granted permissions\.
 For example, later in this topic, we show how to grant a CodeBuild project access to an Amazon S3 bucket\.
 Generally, the associated role is obtained via a `role` property on the entity being granted access\.

 Resources that use execution roles, such as `[lambda\.Function](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Function.html)`, also implement `IGrantable`, so you can grant them access directly instead of granting access to their role\.
-For example, if `bucket` is an Amazon S3 bucket, and `function` is a Lambda function, the code below grants the function read access to the bucket\.
+For example, if `bucket` is an Amazon S3 bucket, and `function` is a Lambda function, the following code grants the function read access to the bucket\.

 ------
 #### [ TypeScript ]